mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

   because it demands the declaration of every variable with a data type.
 Users cannot create a variable without the range of values it can hold.

+	  * Java example

+				// bob's data type is int
+				int bob = 1;

+				// bob can not change its type
+				// String bob = "bob";

+				// but, you can use anther variable name
+				String bob_name = "bob";

 * [Python is strongly, dynamically typed:](https://stackoverflow.com/questions/11328920/is-python-strongly-typed)